tnk-works/waze-route-calculator/README.md

-# Smartmirror.one - WazeRouteCalculator
+ WazeRouteCalculator

 ## What is it?

 A NodeJS and Typescript port of the original [Python-based implementation by Balu Kovacs](https://github.com/kovacsbalu/WazeRouteCalculator/).
-All original development was done in that project, we ported the logic to Node/TS to make it easy to import for the [SmartMirror1](https://smarmirror.one) project.
+All original development was done in that project, we ported the logic to Node/TS to make it easy to import

 ## How can I use it